Take response actions on a device

 - This action needs to meet the Windows Defender Application Control code integrity policy formats and signing requirements.
 For more information, see Code integrity policy formats and signing.

 To restrict an application from running, a code integrity policy is applied that only allows files to run if they are signed by a Microsoft issued certificate.
-This method of restriction can help prevent an attacker from controlling compromised machines and performing further malicious activities.
+This method of restriction can help prevent an attacker from controlling compromised devices and performing further malicious activities.

 You’ll be able to reverse the restriction of applications from running at any time.
-The button on the machine page will change to say Remove app restrictions, and then you take the same steps as restricting app execution.
+The button on the device page will change to say Remove app restrictions, and then you take the same steps as restricting app execution.

-Notification on machine user:
+Notification on device user:

 When an app is restricted, the following notification is displayed to inform the user that an app is being restricted from running:

-Isolate machines from the network
+Isolate devices from the network

-Notification on machine user:
+Notification on device user:

 Check activity details in Action center